briansunter/github-pages-react-actions/README.md

 ## Features
 * Run tests on PR
-* Runs Lighthouse tests on PR
+* Runs Lighthouse tests on PR with test artifacts
+* Runs Cypress tests with videos and screenshot test artifacts
 * Configues Github Pages
 * Deploys on push to master branch